arestivo/slides/markdown/git.md

 # Commit

-The [commit](https://git-scm.com/docs/git-commit) operation records a new snapshot to the repository:
+The [commit](https://git-scm.com/docs/git-commit) command records a new snapshot to the repository:

 ```bash
 $ echo "hello git" > README    # File is created